LaunchCode-Education-Archived/csharp-web-development/src/chapters/introduction-and-setup/naming-conventions.rst

 C# has some very straightforward `naming conventions <https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions#naming-conventions>`__.
-These are universally used by C# programmers, and differ in some cases from conventions commonly used in Python or other languages.
+These are universally used by C# programmers, and differ in some cases from conventions commonly used in Python or other coding languages.

 Again, these are conventions.
 Not following them will not prevent your code from running, as long as you are following `C#'s naming